PMA: Fixtures: Disposal values and avoidance cases

 There is legislation that prevents the acceleration of allowances by arrangements such as the creation of a balancing allowance through the sale of a fixture for a nominal amount.
 Where it applies the notional written down value is substituted for the disposal value in the seller’s capital allowance computations.
 The buyer’s expenditure qualifying for capital allowances is the actual price paid even though the seller’s disposal value is increased.

-If, after the fixtures legislation has treated a fixture as belonging to a person:
+The disposal value is the notional written down value if, after the fixtures legislation has treated a fixture as belonging to a person, all of the following conditions are met:

-- the amount of the disposal value is less than the notional written down of the asset, and
+- the amount of the disposal value is less than the notional written down of the asset

 Notional written down value is not substituted for the sale price in the buyer’s capital allowance computations.
-They are based on the actual price paid.
+The buyer’s qualifying expenditure will be determined in accordance with the actual price paid, subject to the usual restrictions such as those in CAA01/S187A (CA26470).

-This is how you calculate the notional written down value.
-You write down the cost of the fixture at 25% a year, or 6% a year if the fixture is a long life asset, on the reducing balance basis from the chargeable period in which the fixture was acquired to the end ofthe last chargeable period before the chargeable period in which the disposal event takes place.
+This is how you calculate the notional written down value: You write down the cost of the fixture (at the main rate or special rate of Writing Down Allowance, as appropriate) on the reducing balance basis from the chargeable period in which the fixture was acquired to the end of the last chargeable period before the chargeable period in which the disposal event takes place.
 If a first year allowance would have been available, you deduct the maximum first year allowance for the first chargeable period and writing down allowance for each subsequent chargeable period.

 The balance to carry forward at the end of the last chargeable period before the chargeable period in which the disposal event takes place is the notional written down value.